mhavrlent/Sonar-Reporter/README.md

   (venv) python sonar_reporter.py <url> <username> <password> <project_key>
   ```

-  Get the project_key from SonarQube by clicking on existing project name and looking for a "Project Key" field at the bottom right part of the screen
+  Get the project_key from SonarQube by clicking on existing project name and look for "Project Key" field at the bottom right part of the screen
 * after execution a report named "sonarqube_report_project_name_date.pdf" will be created